SYD - SEA

 • Seattle-Tacoma International Airport (SEA) features a range of larger-than-life art installations.
 It’s worth taking some time to explore creations like The Cathedral and Carbon Veil.

-Top 5 airlines serving from Sydney to Seattle
+Reviews of the top 5 airlines flying from Sydney to Seattle

 See real verified KAYAK customer reviews for airlines flying from Sydney to Seattle.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.